API-Skeletons/zf-doctrine-module-zend-hydrator/README.md

 Appreciation
 ------------

 Finding this patch would not have been possible without the constant support of [Toon Verwerft](https://github.com/veewee) and his [zf-doctrine-hydration-module](https://github.com/phpro/zf-doctrine-hydration-module).
-It took nearly six months to find a solution and he supported my efforts against @doctrineorm the whole time.
+It took nearly six months to find a solution and he supported my efforts the whole time.
 Thank you Toon!